gamtiq/frontend-tools/README.md

 * [Flems.io](https://flems.io/) - a playground for web development.
 It's ideal for prototyping ideas & sharing working front-end code examples.
 Also see [Flems module](https://github.com/porsager/flems) which can be used for easy self hosting or embedding.
 * [JS Bin](https://jsbin.com/) - an open source collaborative web development debugging tool.
 Write code and have it both save in real-time, but also render a full preview in real-time.
 * [jsFiddle](https://jsfiddle.net/) - an online playground for your JavaScript, HTML, CSS.
-* [React Styleguidist](https://react-styleguidist.js.org/) - isolated React component development environment with a living style guide.
 * [Repl.it](https://repl.it/) - simple, reliable, and portable cloud coding interface.
 A community of teachers, students and engineers.
 * [RequireBin](http://requirebin.com/) - create programs in the browser using modules from NPM.
 * [RunKit](https://runkit.com/) - a node playground in your browser.
-* [Storybook](https://storybook.js.org/) - a development environment for UI components.
-It allows you to browse a component library, view the different states of each component, and interactively develop and test components.
 * [Webpackbin](https://www.webpackbin.com/) - a service to share and teach code, using webpack to bundle the code.

 ### Site generator <a name="site-generator"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)